Ardak, a master eagle falconer, training his golden eagle

 She did enjoy bossing the cooks around for a few minutes though when she got to play director and sit in the chair

 With a little bit of coaxing she got the job done!

-She was a tough taskmaster, and made us look at the video every night before we could go to bed
+Our young director was a tough taskmaster, and made us look at the video every night before we could go to bed

-My mom made hats again
+My mom in Michigan made hats again for the children

 While we were doing all this filming (and eating) Ardak’s son Alpus was searching an area of known eagle activity according to Ardak.
 Alpus rode his vintage Chinese motorcycle (it has no neutral gear, you need to keep the clutch in for neutral) around looking for it.
 It is a clunker for sure.